socrata/soda-java/README.md

 The API is broken into several logical parts:

 * The **Producer** api provides functions to add/update/delete objects for datasets that are updated frequently, or for updates that are small.
-The advantage of this api is that the changes do NOT requre a working copy or to use the publishing cycle at all, so there is no overhead of copying the dataset data around.
+The advantage of this api is that the changes do NOT require a working copy or to use the publishing cycle at all, so there is no overhead of copying the dataset data around.
 * The **Consumer** api provides a rich, simple query language called SoQL.
 SoQL is based off of SQL, and the Consumer api provides methods to build, execute and consume the results for these queries.